-Managed video-conferencing services are rising in popularity as many enterprises look
+Managed video-conferencing services are rising in popularity as many enterprises look to service providers for the expertise and the resources to administer and support their video-conferencing and telepresence technology.

 Selecting a provider for managed video-conferencing services isn't simply a matter of price and convenience.
 Much like video-conferencing equipment vendors, which vary in their features and functionalities, managed service providers also tailor their offerings to specific needs.